dwilkie/conversational/README.markdown

 ## Notes

-Conversational is compatible with Rails 3
+Conversational is only compatible with Rails 3 however you do not need Rails if you are not using stateful conversations.
-To use with Rails 2.3.x you must install Conversation version 0.1.0 which is an old and obsolete version.

 Copyright (c) 2010 David Wilkie, released under the MIT license